jingapore/kmeans-cuda/README.md

 As in <u>Fig 1</u>, the speed up comes from reading from shared memory (step 2 in red), whereas the cost is reading and writing centroids data from general memory to shared memory (step 1 in blue and step 3 in orange).
 For the test parameters given to K-means, the pros-and-cons cancel each other out.
 However, if the dimensionality of the centroids increases and/or the number of centroids grows, CUDA SharedMem may outperform CUDA Basic since the one-off cost of transferring data to shared memory per iteration will be offset by the latency shaved off from the read-writes concerning centroid data.

 ### 3.3.2 Synchronisation Costs
+Synchronisation, not data transfer, could be a key reason why our CUDA implementation achieves only 10x speed up, not 10,000x.
+The table in Section 3.1 does not include synchronisation as a step.
+But assuming that it takes up just 5% of overall runtime, then according to Amdahl’s Law, the maximum speed up is at most **20x**, which is closer to what we have witnessed.

+Synchronisation could also be a key reason why CUDA SharedMem does not reap the gains from faster memory access.
+This is in addition to data transfer reasons cited above.
+Within CUDA SharedMem, threads on the same grid share the same memory, and they need to be synchronised at a barrier before moving between each step.

 # 4. Parting Remarks

+There is room to optimise our CUDA implementation of K-means.

+There are more sophisticated techniques that we can explore.
+For example, Bryan Catanzaro from NVDIA notes that calculating L2 distance is an `(x-y)^2` operation involving `x^2`, `xy`, and `y^2`, where `x` represents a point and `y` represents a centroid.
+He then explains that there are two ways to optimise this.
+First, `x^2` can be precomputed.
+Second, `xy` is an operation that can be optimised using GEMM (or General Matrix Multiplications) algorithms.

+In summary, we have coded out a faster implementation of K-means by parallelising it using CUDA.
+However, there are more gains that can be made.